algolia/algoliasearch-extension-reranking/README.md

 }
 ```

-For performance & cost reasons, reranking servers should be hosted as close as possible to your application.
+For performance and cost reasons, reranking servers should be hosted as close as possible to your application.

 2. Set the reranking endpoint in the settings

-Set `extensions.reranking` with the following setting <-- link to the API clients documentation? /-->
+Set `extensions.reranking` setting in your index: <-- link to the API clients documentation? /-->

 ```ts
 {